Forestry and Agrifoods

-The Canada - Newfoundland and Labrador AgriInsurance Program is funded by Growing Forward 2: A Federal - Provincial - Territorial Framework Agreement on Agriculture, Agri-Food, and Agri-Based Products Policy.
+The Canada - Newfoundland and Labrador AgriInsurance Program is funded by the Canadian Agricultural Partnership.
 AgriInsurance is a part of the national Business Risk Management suite of programs designed to aid Canadian producers in managing the inherent risks of agricultural production.

-The administration cost of the program is jointly funded under the Growing Forward 2 agreement between Agriculture and Agri-Food Canada and the provincial Department of Natural Resources on a 60:40 percent basis respectively.
-The total premium costs are shared between the federal government, the provincial government and the producer on a 36:24:40 percent basis respectively.
+The administration cost of the program is jointly funded under the Canadian Agricultural Partnership agreement between Agriculture and Agri-Food Canada and the provincial Department of Fisheries and Land Resources on a 60:40 per cent basis respectively.
+The total premium costs are shared between the federal government, the provincial government and the producer on a 36:24:40 per cent basis respectively.

 There are currently separate insurance plans for: potato, turnip, cabbage, beet, carrot on mineral soils, carrot on peat-based soils and parsnip.
 There is a basic requirement of one acre of crop and insurance must be purchased on the entire crop planted (not just the high risk areas).